 Option 3: Meet Your True Needs

-This means figuring out where the urge came from and dealing with that trigger instead of eating.
+This means figuring out where the urge to eat came from then meeting your underlying needs.
 This is the most challenging option – but also the most satisfying!
 Not surprisingly, identifying and meeting your true needs leads to the best long-term results.

 Think Direction, Not Perfection!

 When you feel like eating but you aren’t hungry, it isn’t necessary to make a perfect choice every time.
-It is simply a matter of recognizing that you have options and taking small steps toward meeting your true needs.
+It’s simply a matter of recognizing you have options and taking small steps toward meeting your true needs.
 You won’t have to control your eating because you’ll be in charge of your life.

 Food for Thought

 The simplest definition of mindfulness is awareness.
-Awareness of what you’re doing is the first step to changing your behaviors so thought and reflection are an important part of this process.
+Awareness of what you’re doing is the first step to changing your behaviors, so curiosity and reflection are an important part of this process.
 Take a few moments to consider your answers to the following questions.
 It may be helpful to write out your thoughts so you can reflect on them later.

 - Reflect on a time when you felt like eating when you weren’t hungry.

 - Try to identify possible triggers.
-Was there some physical, environmental, or emotional trigger?
+Was there a physical, environmental, or emotional trigger?

-- Come up with a few ideas about how you might have been able to respond differently.
+- Come up with a few ideas about how you might respond differently next time.

 Hungry for More?

-Learning new strategies for coping with the real reasons you eat is the focus of our newest book, Eat What You Love, Love What You Eat for Binge Eating: A Mindful Eating Program for Healing Your Relationship with Food and Your Body.
+Our book for binge eating, Eat What You Love, Love What You Eat for Binge Eating: A Mindful Eating Program for Healing Your Relationship with Food and Your Body will teach you new strategies for coping with the real reasons you eat.
 It covers topics including tough issues like negative thoughts, emotional eating, stress, relationships, body image, and meeting your true needs.
-Even if you don’t have a diagnosis of BED, I highly recommend it for people who want to address their triggers in more effective ways than eating.
+Even if you don’t have a diagnosis of BED, it is highly recommend for people who want to address their triggers in more effective ways than eating.

 Recipe for Success